 - Executives are always hunting for great talent: Emphasis on “always.”
 Work hard to make a great impression.

-Put these tips to work and your odds of success improve dramatically.
+Put these tips to work to improve your odds of making a good impression:

 Surround your core message with three or, at most, four additional circles.
 Fill these in with the primary data points that support your core message.
 This might be market research, customer feedback, competitor data, or your own projections.
 If needed, go just one layer deeper and attach supporting data for the supporting data.